rubyreferences/rubyref/builtin/types/enumerable.md

 ## Enumerable[](#enumerable)

 The Enumerable mixin provides collection classes with several traversal and searching methods, and with the ability to sort.
 The class must provide a method `#each`, which yields successive members of the collection.
-If Enumerable#max, `#min`, or `#sort` is used, the objects in the collection must also implement a meaningful `<=>` operator, as these methods rely on an ordering between members of the collection.
+If `Enumerable#max`, `#min`, or `#sort` is used, the objects in the collection must also implement a meaningful `<=>` operator, as these methods rely on an ordering between members of the collection.

 **`Enumerable` is a very important module.** It is Ruby's way for performing almost any cycle.
 The module is included in collections, like `Array` and `Hash` (see next chapters), and some other classes (like `Range`).